Leader In Me

 Leaders In Action

-Lawrence students have been showing their leadership skills all over campus.
-Recently, 5th grade students helped kindergarten students shop at our annual book fair.
+Lawrence students have the opportunity to share their leadership skills all over campus.
+5th grade students helped kindergarten students shop at our annual book fair.
 They started with a greeting and assisted in choosing a new book.
 They also helped at the registers and learned how to count change.

 "Rave to the two little boys (Hurley black back pack & Hurley army print backpack) who ride their bikes to school (Lawrence) in the morning.
 They are very courteous and respectful of others on the side walk.
 I always hear them talking respectfully to each other and others.
 They pay very good attention when crossing the road and always get off their bikes to do so."

 Posted on Facebook.
 Livermore Rants and Raves

 "Just wanted to share how our kiddos have been applying the 7 Habits at home.
 A couple days ago the kids made a plan to build a clubhouse.
 They started with just 4 pieces of wood and my husband and I were skeptical about how that would actually happen.
 My oldest daughter said "Don't worry, I have a plan."
 Sure enough she applied her habit #2 "Begin With the End in Mind" and after 3 days of working together their 4 pieces of wood turned into an awesome clubhouse.
 I'm so happy our school uses the Leader in Me program and can't wait to see how they continue to apply these skills throughout the year"